gtkachyk/File-Management-System/README.md

       - If 'F' can be added to the Backup-Storage folder of 'I': add it.

 ## Maintaining Your Network
-If you have completed all previous sections of this guide, then your network is completely set up.
+If you have completed all previous sections of this guide, then your network is completely set up.<br>
 For further learning, please refer to the documentation below.

 # Documentation
-The file management system acknowledges and accounts for the fact that some of its rules will need to be broken at times in practice.
+The file management system acknowledges and accounts for the fact that some of its rules will need to be broken at times in practice.<br>
 These rules will be clearly marked as 'Soft'.

 ## Add Full Copy Algorithm
-Inputs:
+### Inputs
 - An instance I.

+### Pseudocode
-Remove all stale files from the Backup-Storage directory of I.
+Remove all stale files from the Backup-Storage directory of I.<br>
-For every folder F in system data: if F [can be added](#backup-storage-property-4) to the Backup-Storage directory of I, add it.
+For every folder F in system data:
+- If F [can be added](#backup-storage-property-4) to the Backup-Storage directory of I, add it.<br>

 If I does not have a unique copy id, give it one.

-Outputs:
+### Outputs
 - None.

 ## Add Partial Copy Algorithm
-Inputs:
+### Inputs
 - An instance I.

+### Pseudocode
 If there is one or more incomplete copies of system data in the same instance network as I:
 - Let COPY be the copy id of any incomplete copy.
 - For each folder F in system data: